eleanorfrajka/AMOCatlas/docs/source/developer_guide.md

 ## 2. Project Overview

-`amocarray` is a Python package to process and analyse data from AMOC observing arrays.\
+`amocatlas` is a Python package to process and analyse data from AMOC observing arrays.\
 It is designed to support researchers and data users by providing tools to read, standardise, and work with multiple datasets.

 **Core goals:**